Amazon EBS Volumes

 - Deleting an Amazon EBS Volume

-- Expanding the Storage Space of an EBS Volume on Linux
+- Modifying the Size, IOPS, or Type of an EBS Volume on Linux

 - Expanding a Linux Partition